Important policy updates for applicants in 2022

-Q: Does this policy apply to international students too?
+Q: Does the test optional policy apply to international students too?

 A: Our standardized testing policy for the Class of 2026 applies to international students as well.
 Learn more about our existing test-flexible policy for students educated outside the United States.
 However, we will continue to require evidence of English Language proficiency (through either the TOEFL, IELTS, or Duolingo English Test) for international applicants for whom English is a second language.